mvollmer/pixel-test-log-demo/README.md

 ## Open issues

-- The update-reference-pixels script needs some love.
+- The new update-reference-pixels script, pixeldiff.html, and log.html
+  need some love.

+- The pixel comparison machinery test results don't make sense for new references, probably.